 The loop offers amazing views of Kanchenjunga and picturesque surrounding from toy train (route from Ghum and Darjeeling).

-Getting back to hotel for breakfast and relax for some time.
-After breakfast, get ready for a half day tour to Darjeeling.
+Getting back to the hotel for breakfast and relax for some time.
+After breakfast, get ready for a half-day tour to Darjeeling.

-From the Cable Car, one can truly sense enchanting tea farms, breathtaking valley, waterfalls and the River Ranjeet and Ramman.
-Moreover, you can also have the splendid views of Eastern Himalayan Range and the snow covered peaks of Kachenjunga; Tenzing and Gombu Rock Darjeeling- two big natural rocks set opposite to each other.
-Named after Tenzing Norway is the Tenzing rock and Gombu rock named after Nawang Gombu.
-Both the rocks are training locations for Himalayan Mountaineering Institute students; Tibetan Refugee Self Help Center-a perfect place to explore Tibetan Culture through the artifacts, wooden carvings, photographs, carpets, leather work and much more put into exhibition and on sale; Tea Estate- producing variety in teas, tea estates in Darjeeling are famous for their well-maintained farms where you can see different flavors, taste and aroma of teas (Sunday closed); Peace Pogoda- a Buddhist stupa/ monument specially put up to maintain peace and unite people of all religion and caste.
+From the Cable Car, one can truly sense enchanting tea farms, breathtaking valley, waterfalls, and the River Ranjeet and Ramman.
+Moreover, you can also have the splendid views of Eastern Himalayan Range and the snow-covered peaks of Kanchenjunga; Tenzing and Gombu Rock Darjeeling- two big natural rocks set opposite to each other.
+Named after Tenzing Norway is the Tenzing Rock and Gombu Rock named after Nawang Gombu.
+Both the rocks are training locations for Himalayan Mountaineering Institute students; Tibetan Refugee Self Help Center-a perfect place to explore Tibetan Culture through the artifacts, wooden carvings, photographs, carpets, leather work and much more put into an exhibition and on sale; Tea Estate- producing variety in teas, tea estates in Darjeeling are famous for their well-maintained farms where you can see different flavors, taste and aroma of teas (Sunday closed); Peace Pogoda- a Buddhist stupa/ monument specially put up to maintain peace and unite people of all religion and caste.
 Constructed under the guidance of a Buddhist monk, Nichidastu Fuji, the stupa stands for world peace.

 Return back to hotel for overnight stay.